Boston CityWalks

 • The Old North Church and Paul Revere's House

 An interesting history of Boston and its architecture, from the time the city was founded in 1630 until today.
-Learn how Boston 's three hills were used as part of the largest land-fill operation in the world.
-See how the first settlers viewed Boston – and who was here to greet them!
-Some of Boston 's most interesting buildings are seen, including the Old North Church and Paul Revere's House in Boston 's Italian North End.
+Learn how Boston's three hills were used to fill in the Harbor.
+You'll see the oldest section of Boston and then we'll go into the North End, Boston's Italian Area and home of the best pastry shops and restaurants.
+Some of Boston's most interesting buildings are seen, including the Old North Church and Paul Revere's House.
+We then follow along the North End Harbor Area, glimpse Old Ironsides, and then proceed to the Downtown Harbor at Long Wharf.

 Details of just some of what you'll see: